Egypt's secret service casts a long shadow in the West | DW | 15.07.2020

 "After a very pleasant evening, he leaned in to give an Egyptian goodbye kiss on the cheek.
 He said something I'll never forget," Khalifa said.
 "Abdel Fattah says, 'Swim gently so you don't sink.'"

-Another instance included a tip that embassy personnel were in attendance at a New York City lecture Khalifa was giving with renowned Egyptian historian Khaled Fahmy on the topic of regimes.
+Another instance included a tip that embassy personnel were in attendance at a New York City lecture Khalifa was giving with renowned Egyptian historian Khaled Fahmy on Italian student Giulio Regeni, who was tortured to death in Egypt while allegedly in police custody.
 Under national security laws, a recording on that topic could land a person in jail, Khalifa said.

 Read more: Egypt's prisons not fit for humans